writers

 “At my first PWAC Christmas party, more than 30 years ago, I was greeted warmly and pulled into conversations with long-time members.
 By way of welcome, a veteran member remarked, ‘Freelancing gives you such a sense of security.’
 Her height, sleek black hair, intense red lipstick, sparkling smile, wowed me.
 The fashion spreads she was responsible for were renowned.
 I had published barely enough to apply for membership.
 My one ongoing job was producing a column for every issue of a national magazine.
 Each column earned me $40; the mag came out six times a year.
 ‘Security?'”

 The above is from the blogpost I wrote for Professional Writers Association of Canada Toronto Chapter’s website editor, Kara Kuryllowicz.
 In it, you can read a lot more about how freelance writers find security and satisfaction.
-Here’s the link.
-Fredericton AGM & Conference: Riverside Reflections
+(Update: The link that was here no longer works, because PWAC has changed.
+Info about the changes are in more recent blogposts on this site.
+I’ve added the text of my PWAC newsletter article under the riverside photo below.)

 Fredericton is blessed with a beautiful river.
 The foresight to create gracious parks along its banks was the city’s.
 On a stroll one morning, a city staff member shared her thoughts about Fredericton’s cozy feeling — and residents’ pride in winter’s shoulder-height snow.
 Freelancing today is no stroll along a river.
 Today’s freelancers can sometimes feel frozen out of decent opportunities.
 More than four decades ago, PWAC’s founding writers started us on our path.
 Today, our collective experience is helping long-time and new members on our way forward together.